 Many ideas and figures are from Shakir Mohamed’s excellent blog posts on the reparametrization trick and autoencoders.
 Durk Kingma created the great visual of the reparametrization trick.
 Great references for variational inference are this tutorial and David Blei’s course notes.
 Dustin Tran has a helpful blog post on variational autoencoders.
 The header’s MNIST gif is from Rui Shu.

-Thanks to Rajesh Ranganath, Ben Poole, Cassandra Xia, and Ryan Sepassi for discussions and many concepts in this article.
+Thanks to Rajesh Ranganath, Ben Poole, Jon Berliner, Cassandra Xia, and Ryan Sepassi for discussions and many concepts in this article.